 SOC 540.
 CRIMINOLOGICAL THEORIES.
 Three hours credit.

-Prerequisie, SOC 240 or equivalent.
+Prerequisite, SOC 240 or equivalent.
 Analysis and evaluation of the major historical and contemporary theories of criminal behavior.

 SOC 541.
 SOCIOLOGY OF CRIMINAL LAW.
 Four hours credit.
 Prerequisite, SOC 240 or equivalent.
 An inquiry into the origins of criminal law, its administration, and the effect of legal sanctions.

-SOC 550.
+- SOC 550.
 PHILOSOPHICAL ISSUES IN SOCIOLOGY.
 Four hours credit.
-An exploration of a variety of philosophical problems, issues and contentions forming a backdrop to theoretical and empirical sociology.
+Prerequisite, SOC 451.
+An exploration of a variety of philosophical problems, issues and contentions forming a backdrop to theoretical and empirical sociology. - SOC 551.

-SOC 551.
 SOCIOLOGY OF KNOWLEDGE.
 Three hours credit.
 Prerequisite, SOC 450.
-The sociology of knowledge analyzes and evaluates the relationship between knowledge and existence, between thoughts and social structures, between mental productions and cultural and historical contexts.
+The sociology of knowledge analyzes and evaluates the relationship between knowledge and existence, between thoughts and social structures, between mental productions and cultural and historical contexts. - SOC 552.

-SOC 552.
 THEORY CONSTRUCTION.
 Four hours credit.

-A systematic examination of that aspect of sociological inquiry which involves theory construction and theory generation.
+Prerequisite, SOC 452.
+A systematic examination of that aspect of sociological inquiry which involves theory construction and theory generation. - SOC 562.

-SOC 562.
 SOCIAL RESEARCH III.
 Four hours credit.

-Prerequisite, SOC 461 or equivalent and Math 115 and 116.
-An introduction to the construction, solving, and application of mathematical models in sociology.
+Prerequisite, SOC 461 or equivalent and MATH 115 and 116.
+An introduction to the construction, solving, and application of mathematical models in sociology. - SOC 563.

-SOC 563.
 ETHNOMETHODOLOGY.
 Four hours credit.

 A study of the folk classifications of social systems.
-Its intent is to discover how members of a social system perceive, define, and classify and how these members actually perform heir activities as participants in social systems.
+Its intent is to discover how members of a social system perceive, define, and classify and how these members actually perform their activities as participants in social system. - SOC 564.
+DEMOGRAPHIC ANALYSIS.
+Four hours credit.

-SOC 612.
+Prerequisite, one course in statistics or permission of instructor.
+Research procedures in demographic research, including the computation of standard demographic statistics (life tables, birth and death rates, population projectionss, etc.) and interpretation of demographic trends. - SOC 610.
+SEMINAR IN SOCIAL PSYCHOLOGY.
+Three hours credit.
+Prerequisite, SOC 310.
+Analysis of the major perspectives.
+Discussion of certain issues, problems, and trends.
+Emphasis will be placed on specific theoretical approaches in the field of social psychology: interaction theory, cognitive theory, reinforcement theory, field theory, social learning theory, etc. - SOC 612.
 SEMINAR IN SOCIAL COMMUNICATION.
 Three hours credit.
 An explorative, yet penetrating, overview of theories, substantive problems and methods in interpersonal and public communication.
-Emphasis is placed on processes of communication common to animal behavior, human interpersonal relations, mass communication, and machine behavior.
+Emphasis is placed on processes of communication common to animal behavior, human interpersonal relations, mass communication, and machine behavior. - SOC 620.

-SOC 620.
 SEMINAR IN COMPARATIVE SOCIAL INSTITUTIONS.
 Five hours credit.